Nothing is more painful than losing a loved one.

 In fact, most of us struggle to say the “right” thing.

-But there's no one right way to express your condolences.
+But there's no one right way to express your grief and support.

 Why It's Important to Send Condolences When Someone Dies